 Food, Fun, Festivals!

-Set up camp at the Saltillo Campground and head out on the river from Saltillo Landing or Wilkinson Ferry Landing on the opposite bank and enjoy a day of fun and sun on the water.
+Head out on the river from Saltillo Landing or Wilkinson Ferry Landing on the opposite bank and enjoy a day of fun and sun on the water.
 While you’re in town, enjoy a meal at the El Portillo Mexican restaurant.
 Each September, celebrate the unique heritage of Saltillo at the Saltillo River Day festival, an all-day event complete with a parade, live music, dance, vendors, and more!
 You can also enjoy the Tennessee River History Festival.
+Experience a unique and immersive event with the Tennessee River Rendezvous with reenactors from various periods showcasing their skills and crafts.